Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Experiments

 \subsection{Evaluation Metrics}

-To quantitatively assess the performance of our method and the baselines, we employ two standard metrics: mean Intersection-over-Union (mIoU) and Overall Accuracy (OA).
+We employ mean Intersection-over-Union (mIoU) and Overall Accuracy (OA) to assess the performance of our method.
 Let $K$ denote the total number of semantic classes.
 For each class $k \in \{1, \dots, K\}$, we calculate the number of True Positives ($\text{TP}_k$), False Positives ($\text{FP}_k$), and False Negatives ($\text{FN}_k$) based on the confusion matrix.

-mIoU is the primary metric for this task, providing a balanced measure of segmentation quality across all semantic classes.
 The Intersection-over-Union ($\text{IoU}_k$) for class $k$ is computed as the ratio of the intersection to the union between the ground-truth and the prediction:

 The final mIoU is the macro-average of the IoU scores over all $K$ classes: